Information security: Availability

 For any information system to serve its purpose, the information must be available when it is needed.
 This means the computing systems used to store and process the information, the security controls used to protect it, and the communication channels used to access it must be functioning correctly.
 High availability systems aim to remain available at all times, preventing service disruptions due to power outages, hardware failures, and system upgrades.
 Ensuring availability also involves preventing denial-of-service attacks, such as a flood of incoming messages to the target system, essentially forcing it to shut down.

 In the realm of information security, availability can often be viewed as one of the most important parts of a successful information security program.
 Ultimately end-users need to be able to perform job functions; by ensuring availability an organization is able to perform to the standards that an organization's stakeholders expect.
 This can involve topics such as proxy configurations, outside web access, the ability to access shared drives and the ability to send emails.
 Executives oftentimes do not understand the technical side of information security and look at availability as an easy fix, but this often requires collaboration from many different organizational teams, such as network operations, development operations, incident response, and policy/change management.
-A successful information security team involves many different key roles to mesh and align for the CIA triad to be provided effectively.
+A successful information security team involves many different key roles to mesh and align for the "CIA" triad to be provided effectively.

+Additional security goals

+In addition to the classic CIA triad of security goals, some organisations may want to include security goals like authenticity, accountability, non-repudiation, and reliability.